luevrata/Task_Scheduler/README.md

 and time, or you are not able to view your tasks at a calendar.
 Therefore, I have decided to make an application coming up with the stated problems.

+## User Stories

+- As a user, I want to view the whole schedule of my tasks for a day
+- As a user, I want to view information about particular task
+- As a user, I want to schedule new task
+- As a user, I want to delete task